Sabayon/packer-templates/README.md

 ### Virtualbox

+If you want to build a SpinBase, withouth vagrant credentials, you have to run:

-	packer build -force virtualbox.json
+	packer build -var "flavor=SpinBase" -var "vagrant=" -only virtualbox-iso images.json

+Note: This will produce a vagrant box as well

 ### VMware

+    packer build -var "flavor=SpinBase" -var "vagrant=" -only vmware-iso images.json

+### QEMU

-	packer build -force vmware.json
+    packer build -var "flavor=SpinBase" -var "vagrant=" -only qemu images.json

 ## Credentials

 The **root** user has the **root** password, so if you are going to deploy this image, you want to change that.

+Optional:
-There is the user "vagrant" with password **vagrant** that can be accessed by issuing "vagrant ssh" (pubkeys are the insecure ones needed by Vagrant).
+If you enabled the build with vagrant, a user "vagrant" with password **vagrant** will be created.
+That can be accessed by issuing "vagrant ssh" (pubkeys are the insecure ones needed by Vagrant).